The Marshall Center for the Treatment of Feline Hyperthyroidism

 If your cat suffers from hyperthyroidism, there is a cure.
 Radioactive Iodine Therapy, otherwise known as I-131, offers a lifetime cure for cats suffering from hyperthyroidism in nearly 98% of cases.

-The Marshall Center for the Treatment of Feline Hyperthyroidism at Saint Francis offers I-131 therapy via a single oral dose – a pill, instead of an injection.
-In most cases, the cat can go home four or five days following treatment and enjoy a happy, healthy life free from the disease of hyperthyroidism.
+In most cases, the cat can go home just a few days following treatment and enjoy a happy, healthy life free from the disease of hyperthyroidism.

 The Marshall Center at Saint Francis is named in honor of Dr. Dan Marshall, who is a pioneer in the oral delivery of I-131 in the United States.
 It was Dr. Marshall himself who designed the Nuclear Medicine facility at Saint Francis, and he remains a trusted colleague, friend and advisor of our Nuclear Medicine staff.